Home education or homeschooling is currently a hot topic.

 How can I enter for exams if I’m not in school?

-Will I still be able apply to university?
+Will I still be able to apply to university?

 3 Quick Tips To Successful Home Schooling

-- Don’t try to fit too much into one day, you will become tired and burnt out quickly.
+- Don’t try to fit too many activities into one day, you will become tired and burnt out quickly.

-- Join homeschool support groups and organise regular field trips and outings with other homeschoolers.
+- Join a homeschool support group and organise regular field trips and outings with other homeschoolers.

-- Use multimedia technology and the internet, there are lots of things such as languages which could be best taught by an expert.
-Plus there are free curriculums, lesson plans, worksheets, and other homeschooling resources.
+- Use multimedia technology and the internet, there are lots of things such as languages that could be best taught by an expert.
+Plus there are free curriculums, lesson plans, activities, worksheets, and other homeschooling resources.

 Mainstream schooling is still the popular option when it comes to educating children.
 But it doesn’t have to be, with the dramatic rise of in-school bullying, in-school violence, the questionable educational system, and the less than promising economic climate.
 How does mainstream schooling compare to homeschooling?